 Shopping For Car Insurance in Delaware

-Delaware car insurance rates rank among the higher costs in the nation on average, according to Insure.com’s comparison study.
-The state ranks 13th overall and has an annual rate about $200 higher than the national average.
+Delaware car insurance rates rank among the higher costs in the nation on average, according to a 2017 Insure.com comparison study.
+The state ranks 9th overall and has an annual rate approximately $200 higher than the national average.

 Delaware drivers can shop around for their car insurance in order to obtain a better rate.
 The Delaware Department of Insurance offers a rate comparison service on their website to help drivers shop for insurance and find the best rates on a policy that suits their needs.
 The Department of Insurance also keeps records of complaints against insurance companies to help consumers make the best decision.